-All staff who interact with pupils, including remote interactions, will continue to be vigilant and look out for signs that a child's safety and welfare might be at risk.
-Staff are reminded that further information about the safeguarding themes listed above can be found in Annex A of 'Keeping Children Safe In Education' (Sept 2019)
+All staff who interact with pupils/students, including remote interactions, will continue to be vigilant and look out for signs that a child's safety and welfare might be at risk.
+Further guidance to keep pupils/students and staff safe when working remotely can be found in the Safer Working Practice addendum (published in April 20).

+Staff are reminded that further information about the safeguarding themes listed above can be found in Annex A of 'Keeping Children Safe In Education' Sept 20.

-In addition, pupils are sign-posted to age appropriate practical support should they have worries or concerns whilst online.
+In addition, pupils/students are sign-posted to age appropriate practical support should they have worries or concerns whilst online.
 Links to support are available via our school website and include:-